palantirnet/the-build/docs/configuration.md

 1. Load properties from the project's `.the-build/build.default.properties.yml`
 1. Load default property values from the-build's own `defaults.properties.yml` file

+In order to support Drupal multisites, site-specific configuration should be set in the `drupal.sites.SITENAME.*` properties, but should be referenced using the `drupal.site.*` properties.
+See [drupal_multisite.md](drupal_multisite.md) for details on how these properties are provided.

 ## Build environments

 Generally, the `build.env` property is set from the `PALANTIR_ENVIRONMENT` environment variable.